JYouness/jasonlewis.me/articles/laravel-4-how-to-use-packages.md

 #### Publishing A Packages Configuration

 With Laravel 4 you can now publish a packages configuration file and have changes cascade back down to the original configuration file.

-> At the time of writing there is no `--bench` option for publishing config, please see [PR #13](https://github.com/laravel/framework/pull/13).
+While you develop a package there is really no need to have its configuration published, however, for packages living in the `vendor` directory you can publish them like so.

-    $ php artisan config:publish --path workbench/solitude/profiler/src/config solitude/profiler
+    $ php artisan config:publish solitude/profiler

-You can now change the `app/config/packages/solitude/profiler/config.php` file and any keys you don't change will be taken from the default file.
+If our package was in the `vendor` directory it's config files would be published to `app/config/packages/solitude/profiler`.

 #### Facades And A Static Interface